vsshetter/M2_Embsys/CaseStudy/README.md

 * Microcontroller : This is the cpu of our project.We are going to use a microcontroller of 8051 family.
 * LCD : The speed of the vehicle and the limits are displayed on an LCD.
 * Push Buttons :The speed of the vehicle can be incremented / decremented manually with the help of push buttons.
+* Dc motor is considerd as engine here.